gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ![Internet Explorer history](images/ie-history.png){: .image-process-crisp}

-Surely there's the Admiral's page, so we're on the right browser and the history contains some peculiar entries, but not so useful.
+Surely there's the Admin's page, so we're on the right browser and the history contains some peculiar entries, but not so useful.

 Ok, where could we check malware activity?
 Processes?
 Logs?